ONSdigital/research-and-development/README.md

 [This project structure is based on the `govcookiecutter` template project][govcookiecutter].
 Guidance on using the govcookiecutter can be found on [this youtube video](https://www.youtube.com/watch?v=N7_d3k3uQ_M) and in the [documentation here](https://dataingovernment.blog.gov.uk/2021/07/20/govcookiecutter-a-template-for-data-science-projects/).

-The text in the "For Developers" section was adapted from the README of the [Transport Efficiency Project](https://github.com/jwestw/Public_Transport_Efficiency) which was mostly written by Chloe Murrell.

 Some of the text, especially that covering git configuration and security considerations was adapted from work by David Foster and Rowan Hemsi at ONS.